shrimayee24/Leetcode-SQL-Top-50/README.md

 🧩 **Subqueries and Nested Queries**: Handling multi-step queries using subqueries for more complex data retrieval 📥.

+📄 **Detailed Comments**: I have added line-by-line comments as a detailed explaination for bringing further clarity in understanding.

 ## Purpose 🎯

 ☑️ This repository documents my journey through LeetCode’s SQL challenges as I work to enhance my database management skills.